Alexander N. Rossolimo: Career

-Fluent in several languages, Rossolimo has spoken at conferences in the US and abroad, and at international meetings in London, Paris, Moscow, and Casablanca He is former president and chairman of the Boston Chapter of the Association for Corporate Growth (ACG), the national organization of professionals in corporate growth and M&A. In 1995, he won first prize in the ACG Dealmaker Challenge.
+Fluent in several languages, Rossolimo has spoken at conferences in the US and abroad, and at international meetings in London, Paris, Moscow, and Casablanca He is a former president and chairman of the Boston Chapter of the Association for Corporate Growth (ACG), the national organization of professionals in corporate growth and M&A. In 1995, he won first prize in the ACG Dealmaker Challenge.
 He has served on the board of directors of ACG Global, and on the board of advisors of Radia Technologies Corporation.
 He is a member of the Boston Security Analysts Society (BSAS), the System Dynamics Society, and the National Association of Corporate Directors (NACD), New England Chapter.
 He is a member of the Harvard Club of Boston, and in 2015 was elected President of the Harvard Club of Cape Cod.
 During 2014–17, he was appointed Harvard Alumni Association director for Southeastern New England.
 A physical fitness enthusiast, he is a member of the L Street Brownies Swim Club.
 He is also a member of the Royal United Services Institute for Defence and Security Studies (RUSI).